-3. Graphic Design Systems
+3. Graphic Design Programs

 With the exception of folks who work as graphic designers, it can be really hard for most solopreneurs to create images and assets to promote their business offerings, sell products, or even just spruce up their website!
 In the past, if you wanted to create a good-looking online brand, you were limited in terms of your options.
 You could either hire an expensive freelancer, or try to do it yourself…to varying levels of success.

 Luckily the design landscape has changed, and there are so many amazing resources for creating beautiful design elements for your brand, for free.
 Instead of trying to improve your own graphic design skills, I recommend that you lean on one of these services and let them do the heavy lifting for you.

 This one may seem obvious, but that doesn’t make it any less important for the success of most small businesses.
 Email is probably your #1 best way to sell to customers, no matter what industry you’re in.
 Social media, on the other hand, has mixed results at best!
 You can help your customers stay more engaged with your brand when you make sure that your email marketing system is set up properly and stylishly.